View Document Text

 which the Client’s assets are invested and are calculated based upon a percentage of Client assets

 under management, as applicable.
-Independent fixed income manager fees generally range from 0 -
+Independent fixed-income manager fees generally range from 0 -

 0.90% annually, and independent equity manager fees generally range from 0.00% - 1.50% annually.

-Client will note the total fee reflected on their custodial statement will represent the sum of our
+Clients will note the total fee reflected on their custodial statement will represent the sum of our

 investment management fee, Platform Fee(s), and Third-Party Manager fee(s), accordingly.
 The